Quick start

 When should I use the Dew Point Calculator?

 Use it when your task matches one of these common needs: Estimate dew point from weather readings.
 Compare humidity comfort more clearly than relative humidity alone.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Dew Point Calculator doing with my inputs?

 In plain language: The calculator converts Fahrenheit to Celsius, uses the Magnus approximation with relative humidity, then converts the dew point back to Fahrenheit.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This is an approximation from temperature and relative humidity.
 Instrument readings and official forecasts can differ.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools